 - Two large and one medium mixing bowls

-- Pot which fits bowl on top
+- Saucepan which fits a bowl on top

 - Electric mixer (hand-held or stand) if you don’t want to whisk the eggs by hand